Upright Bass Rosin

 refer to our

-the cheapest and easiest way to maintain a good sound is to keep
+that the cheapest and easiest way to maintain a good sound is to

-fresh rosin.
-Old rosin, gets 'powdery' and tends to sound scratchy
+keep fresh rosin.
+Old rosin, gets 'powdery' and tends to sound

-after a while.
-What happens is that the natural properties (resins,
+scratchy after a while.
+What happens is that the natural properties

-wax and other related natural additives) start to break down and
+(resins, wax and other related natural additives) start to break

-change.
-If you are serious about your arco playing and sound, don't
+down and change.
+If you are serious about your arco playing and

-be cheap about replacing your rosin once a year.
-There is some
+sound, don't be cheap about replacing your rosin once a year.
+There

-folklore and anecdotes about heating Pops in the microwave oven or
+is some folklore and anecdotes about heating Pops in the microwave

-melting down various rosins together on the stove!
-Rosin is cheap,
+oven or melting down various rosins together on the stove!
+Rosin is

 Fresh rosin: The turnover rate here is pretty